mitre/keycloak-event-listener-email/keycloak-admin-notification-custom-event-listener/README.md

 4. click in the input box next to event listeners, a dropdown with all available event listeners is shown
 5. select our custom_event_listener

+### SMTP Server

+In order to test the whole workflow locally, [Mailhog](https://github.com/mailhog/MailHog) is set up and can be configured as SMTP server that catches all outgoing mails.
+These are the SMTP configurations:

+- Host: localhost
+- Port: 1025

+All catched emails can be visited at [http://localhost:8025/](http://localhost:8025/).

 ## How to test it?

 After you have setup everything and configured the listener do the following:

 1. Open the web interface of Mailhog at http://localhost:8085
-2. Register a new user on keycloak
+2. Register a new user on keycloak or perform other operations that a event listener is listening on.
 3. Go to Mailhog and check that it catched a mail for the admin